 Asset Sales are Common, but Use Caution.

-If you sell the assets to the buyer anyway, you may be subject to suit from the buyer, the Lender and the SBA (in some cases, your actions may trigger prosecution for a criminal offense).
+If you sell your business assets to a buyer without first obtaining bank approval, you may be subject to suit from the buyer, the Lender, and the SBA (in some cases, your actions may trigger prosecution for a criminal offense).
 Therefore, it is critical that you act carefully and seek qualified legal counsel to help you review offers from any prospective buyer.

 Scenario 1.
 My business may close because I don’t have enough working capital.